 The safety and wellbeing of the community and our visitors are our top priority.
 The Los Cabos Tourism Board is working with hotels and industry partners across the destination to ensure a safe travel environment for all travelers.

-The following toolkit is intended to equip you to better respond to incoming inquiries from tourists looking to travel to the destination during the following months.
+The following toolkit is intended to equip you to better respond to incoming inquiries from tourists looking to travel to the destination.

 SOME KEY MESSAGES

-- Businesses to maintain occupancy at a rate of 1 person per 13 feet
+- Businesses to maintain occupancy at a rate of approximately 1 person per 11 feet

 - Under the Baja California Sur’s State authority’s mandate, all individuals must wear masks or face coverings throughout the destination at all times when interacting with others who are not members of their household in public or private spaces, except for certain instances, such as when eating, drinking, swimming, etc.

-- As of March 20th, 2020, the U.S. government announced the temporary closing of the U.S. and Mexico border to nonessential travel for anyone crossing by car, commuter rail and ferry travel in response to the global impact of COVID-19.
-Also, given the recent cancellations announced by all main cruise lines internationally, the Cruise Port in Los Cabos is not welcoming any cruises at this time.
+- As of March 20th, 2020, the U.S. government announced the temporary closing of the U.S. and Mexico border to nonessential travel for anyone crossing by car, commuter rail, and ferry travel in response to the global impact of COVID-19.
+Also, given the cancellations of all main cruise lines internationally, the Cruise Port in Los Cabos is not welcoming any cruises at this time.

 - The airport remains open to international and domestic flights.
-Airlines currently flying between the US and Los Cabos include American, Alaska, Delta, Southwest and United.
-Also, on November, 2020, Eastern Airlines, will launch its inaugural flight from New York’s JFK to Los Cabos International Airport (SJD).
-The flight will run two times a week.
+Flight activity is not restricted.
+Airlines currently flying between the US and Los Cabos include American, Alaska, Delta, Southwest, and United, among many others.